abertschi/sysequal/README.md

 <img src="./assets/cover.png" width="900">

 Sysequal (as in **Sys**tem **Equal**izer) is a small utility application which launches Android's builtin Equalizer.
-Most flavors of Android come with a decent Audio Equalizer builtin.
+Many flavors of Android come with a decent Audio Equalizer builtin.
 The Equalizer is, however, not always accessible in the system settings and limited to an per-application basis.
-This app starts the Equalizer if available and restores settings after a reboot.
+This app starts the Equalizer and restores settings after a reboot.

 ## Download